rsibanez89/sample-scala-hbase/README.md

 # Sample Scala app using HBase
-This app install HBase in a Docker container and then runs a simple Scala app connecting to HBase.
+This app installs HBase in a Docker container and then runs a simple Scala app connecting to HBase.

 HBase comes with its own Zookeeper.
-HBase 2.2.7 comes with Zookeeper 3.4
+- HBase 2.2.7 comes with Zookeeper 3.4
-HBase >=2.3 comes with Zookeeper 3.5
+- HBase >=2.3 comes with Zookeeper 3.5

 If the configuration `hbase.cluster.distributed` is false it will start its own Zookeeper.
-The configuration `HBASE_MANAGES_ZK=false` is ignored if `hbase.cluster.distributed` is false, Zookeeper will start anyways.
+The configuration `HBASE_MANAGES_ZK=false` is ignored and Zookeeper will start anyways.

 ## Runing HBase with its own Zookeeper
 This example runs a single container with HBase 2.2.7 and Zookeeper 3.4.

 The reason for picking this version is that Zookeeper 3.5 inside HBase container doesn't allow any external connection.
 So the client Scala app can't connect to Zookeeper.
-[Check error 2 at the bottom] The ports required for this container to run are:
+[Check error 2 at the bottom]

+The ports required for this container to run are:
 ```js
 16000:16000 # master